sanyaade-teachings/thetaStudioReload/README.md

 ## Roadmap

-Note that the HyperReload project is under development, with ongoing changes/updates.
+HyperReload is under development, with ongoing changes/updates.

-Estimated stable release September 30, 2013.

 New releases are made continously.